 Figure 4: Two dimensional colour rendition plot of Rg versus Rf.
 The two values were 100 and 83 respectively and the measurement was taken from a florescent lamp.
 The red dot shows the coordinate of the light source on the plot.

-In this two axis system, Rf and Rg quantify characteristics colour fidelity and colour gamut that are important dimensions of colour rendition.
-An increase or decrease in gamut, makes it necessary for fidelity to decrease.
-The two values can’t be simultaneously increased.
+In this two axis system, Rf and Rg quantify characteristic colour fidelity and colour gamut that are important dimensions of colour rendition.
+An increase or decrease in gamut makes it necessary for fidelity to decrease and hence, the two values can’t be simultaneously increased.
 In the figure above, the grey dots represent the colour rendition coordinates for some reference sources stored in a library data base for comparison.
 The white triangle shows the contour for planckian sources (labeled #1) and the grey triangle border (labeled #2) shows the contour for practical light sources.

 Using the Lighting Passport smart spectrometer, one can measure spectral power values in the range 380-780 nm.
 One can then import the text file generated from the data into the free software provided by ASP called Spectrum Genius PC and create a “.csv” file which can be read by excel.
 The spectral power values can then be copied and pasted into a TM-30 advanced calculation tool spreadsheet and by pressing a compute button the colour rendition coordinates can be calculated.
 Figure 5 shows a screen-shot of the calculation page of this spreadsheet.

 Figure 5: TM-30 advanced calculation tool spreadsheet.
 Note the spectral power values on the table on the left hand side.

 The TM-30-15 method has also been integrated in the most recent versions of the software for the lighting passport.